google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

 ---
 {% wrap content %}

+Browser emulation is great for testing site responsiveness, but they don’t emulate differences in API and CSS support.
+Test your site on browsers running on the devices to be certain everything behaves as expected.

 {% include modules/toc.liquid %}

 {% include modules/takeaway.liquid list=page.key-takeaways.emulator %}

-When you don’t have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.

-Browser emulators are great for testing site responsiveness, but they don’t emulate differences in API and CSS support.
-Test your site on browsers running on the devices to be certain everything behaves as expected.

 ## Chrome DevTools Emulation